iFelix18/Darkerr/README.md

 * Go [userstyles.org](https://userstyles.org/styles/142759/darkerr-a-darker-theme-for-sonarr-radarr), and click on "Install Style" button.
 * Done!
 From now on it will automatically update.

 You do not use the default ports (8989 for Sonarr and 7878 for Radarr)?
-If so, just change the string in the settings: from
+If so, just change the string in the settings, from:
 ```
 ((http(s?))://)?[-A-Za-z0-9+&@#/%?=~_|!:,.;]+(8989|7878)+(.*)
 ```
-to
+to:
 ```
 ((http(s?))://)?[-A-Za-z0-9+&@#/%?=~_|!:,.;]+(your sonarr port|your radarr port)+(.*)
 ```